 - If you haven’t yet connected your FedEx Online account to your FedEx Account, log in at FedEx.com and click your user name, choose “My Profile”, then choose “Account Management.”
 Here you can see if you already have your accounts linked or add an account if not.

-You’ll also need a specific set of credentials to connect your FedEx Account to ShipperHQ which can be generated at the FedEx Web Services Developer Center following these steps.
+You’ll also need a specific set of credentials to connect your FedEx Account to ShipperHQ which can be generated at the FedEx Web Services Developer Center following the steps below.

-- Enter your FedEx Account Number and verify that the contact information is correct for your company or update if not then continue
+- Enter your FedEx Account Number and verify that the contact information is correct for your company or update if not then click Continue

-- On the next page you’ll find your Authentication Key and Meter Number.
-These will be required when setting FedEx up in ShipperHQ so save these in a secure location
+- On the Confirmation page you’ll find your Authentication Key and Meter Number.
+These will be required when setting FedEx up in ShipperHQ, so save these in a secure location

 - The last piece of information you need is the Password which will be sent to you by email with the subject “Your developer Production Key Registration is complete” to the email address on your FedEx Online account.
 This will be a random alphanumeric string and is different to your FedEx Online login password.

-Now that you have your FedEx Web Services Authentication Key, Meter Number, and Password as well as your Account Number you can continue to Connecting ShipperHQ to Your FedEx Account.
+Now that you have your FedEx Web Services Authentication Key, Meter Number, and Password as well as your Account Number you can continue to Add This Carrier to ShipperHQ.

 Steps To Add This Carrier